Back to All Posts

 Frequency: Daily sessions, 5–7 days per week for the acute phase.

 Number of sessions: Most protocols prescribe 20–40 sessions.
-The treating physician determines the exact number based on wound response and transcutaneous oxygen monitoring.
+The exact number depends on the wound's response, the underlying cause of compromise, and the patient's systemic health.

 Timing: HBOT has the greatest impact when started within the first 24–48 hours of compromise.
-Early referral from the operating surgeon is critical.
+Early referral from the operating surgeon to a hyperbaric physician is critical.

 At OxygenWell, physician referrals are processed rapidly.
-We coordinate directly with plastic surgeons, burn surgeons, and reconstructive teams throughout the Los Angeles area to ensure patients begin treatment within the therapeutic window.
+We coordinate directly with plastic surgeons, burn surgeons, and reconstructive teams in the Los Angeles area to ensure patients begin treatment within the therapeutic window.

 Insurance Coverage for HBOT After Skin Graft Surgery

-Compromised skin grafts and flaps are an FDA-approved indication for HBOT and are covered by Medicare Part B and most private PPO insurance plans.
-OxygenWell's clinical team manages insurance verification and authorization from the initial call.
+Compromised skin grafts and flaps are an FDA-approved indication for HBOT and are covered by:

 Frequently Asked Questions

 Can HBOT save a failing skin graft?
-Yes.
-HBOT can salvage grafts that show signs of compromise when treatment starts early.
-The earlier HBOT begins after compromise is detected, the better the outcome.
+Yes — HBOT can salvage grafts that show signs of compromise, including pallor, venous congestion, and marginal necrosis, when treatment starts early.
+Waiting until the graft is fully necrotic eliminates the therapeutic window.

 How many HBOT sessions are needed for a skin graft?
-Most protocols prescribe 20–40 sessions depending on the wound's response and patient health.
+Most protocols prescribe 20–40 sessions.
+The exact number depends on the wound's response, the underlying cause of compromise, and the patient's systemic health.

 Does HBOT hurt?
-No. The only sensation most patients notice is mild ear pressure during pressurization, similar to descending in an airplane.
+No. The only sensation most patients notice is mild ear pressure during pressurization.
+The rest of the session is quiet and comfortable.

 HBOT for Skin Grafts in Los Angeles

 OxygenWell is a physician-owned hyperbaric and regenerative medicine clinic serving patients across the Los Angeles area from locations in Sherman Oaks and Calabasas.
-Led by Dr. Beth Meneley, DAOM, and Dr. Erika Kalash, DO, our team brings over 11 years of clinical hyperbaric experience and more than 50,000 sessions to every patient encounter.
+Led by Dr. Beth Meneley, DAOM, L.Ac., our team brings 25+ years in integrative medicine, 12+ dedicated years in hyperbaric medicine, and more than 50,000 supervised sessions to every patient encounter.

-We work directly with plastic surgeons, reconstructive surgeons, burn teams, and wound care centers throughout Los Angeles.
+We work directly with plastic surgeons, reconstructive surgeons, burn teams, and wound care centers throughout Los Angeles to provide rapid, coordinated HBOT for compromised grafts and flaps.
 Our hospital-grade, FDA-cleared monoplace chambers operate at 2.0–2.4 ATA, and our clinical team manages insurance verification, pre-authorization, and physician communication from the first referral call.